 The most exciting news for me is that our national director, Debbie West, is currently working with a number of two parent Christian families who feel that God has placed a calling on their lives to love and care for orphaned and abandoned children!
 For me this is a tremendous answer to prayer.
 It’s the first step in allowing us to rescue more children in need.
 We can see growth on the horizon.

 Do you have a passion to help orphaned and abandoned children?
 We are always looking for people to partner with us in various capacities to help with CAIRD’s work.
-To find out more about how you can get involved (small or big) you can call Tyler at the CAIRD Edmonton office (780-439-5510).
+To find out more about how you can get involved (small or big) you can call the CAIRD Edmonton office (780-439-5510).